Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups

 Missing were examples where we can actually describe non-trivially, and understand, the entire bounded cohomology, especially for groups of relevance in geometry, topology or dynamics. \itshape This article is a first step in that direction.\upshape

 Since our results concern groups of homeomorphisms and diffeomorphisms of manifolds, they can be compared to the very rich supply of results on the ordinary cohomology of these groups and how the latter relates to the underlying manifold.
-Interestingly, some of our results exhibit a close similarity, while other stand in contrast to the classical case.
+Interestingly, some of our results exhibit a close similarity to the classical case, while others stand in strong contrast.
 It turns out that this behaviour depends on the category: topological or smooth.